OOPs in Python

 - polymorphism = ability of an entity to be able to exist in more than one form.

-- overriding = form of polymorphism in which we redefine method of base class in a derived class. - By doing this we change behaviour of a base class method.
+- overriding = form of polymorphism in which we redefine method of base class in a derived class.

 - How -